Three Views of Time Evolution

 For now we’ll limit ourselves to the single particle case

 The delta-function case is easy, because the entire density is located at a single coordinate at all times.
-Let us see what it looks like first with a discretized time coordinate, where in an interval
+Let us see consider first the case where the time is discretized, such that in an interval

 Evidently the density